Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game is consistently praised for its atmospheric quality, enhancing the overall experience alongside the appealing graphics.
-While some users noted issues with implementation and usability, the positive feedback on the music remains a highlight.
+The music in the game is consistently praised for its atmospheric quality, enhancing the overall experience.
+While the graphics and user interface are also noted positively, some users express concerns about the game's implementation and usability.

 • “The game is actually really close to the board game and the music is atmospheric!”